tioguerra/Dimitri/README.md

 # Dimitri

-This is Dimitri Robot's source code.
+This is Dimitri robot's source code.
 Here you will find the base code for moving its joints, reading their values, reading spring values and other parameters.
 A simple color object tracking is also included (dependence on OpenCV).

 ## Instalation